ApeWorX/ape/docs/userguides/quickstart.md

 sudo rm -rf **\~/.vvm**
 ```

-If you want to deploy or test on a network.
-You can use any of the ape network plugins.
+If you want to deploy or test on a network, you can use any of the ape network plugins.
 Please read and install dependencies:
 -   [ape-alchemy](https://github.com/ApeWorX/ape-alchemy)
 -   [ape-hardhat](https://github.com/ApeWorX/ape-hardhat)